jchock/jchock.github.io/projects/project-1.md

   - Robotics
   - Arduino
   - C++
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: Developed an autonomous robotic mouse capable of finding the center of a maze.
 ---

 <div class="ui small rounded images">